 - El Porron Tasca Andaluza

 - Mundo Iberico

-With amazing local ingredients and a firm cultural heritage, we are sure that wherever you end up dining during your Canary Islands cruise stopover in Santa Cruz de Tenerife, you’ll enjoy some fresh tapas.
+With amazing local ingredients and a firm cultural heritage, we are sure that wherever you end up dining during your Winter Escape cruise holiday stopover in Santa Cruz de Tenerife, you’ll enjoy some fresh tapas.